re-src/jenni-openweathermap/README.md

 Howto
 -----
-Simply add the .py file to your modules folder and restart the bot, then try '.wetter <zip code>' or '.openweathermap -v 7 <cityname>'.
+Simply add the .py file to your modules folder and restart the bot, then try '.wetter yourzipcode' or '.openweathermap -v 7 yourcityname'.

 Please note, that this has only ever been tested unter Python 2.7.